lowRISC/ibex/README.md

 # RI5CY: RISC-V Core

 RI5CY is a small 4-stage RISC-V core.
-It starte its life as a fork of the OR10N cpu core that is based on the OpenRISC ISA.
+It started its life as a fork of the OR10N CPU core that is based on the OpenRISC ISA.

 RI5CY fully implements the RV32I instruction set, the multiply instruction from RV32M and many custom instruction set extensions that improve its performance